-If a pupil is having a prolonged epileptic seizure, or is experiencing breathing restriction during the seizure an ambulance should be called (dial 999) immediately
+If a pupil is having a first seizure, prolonged epileptic seizure, or is experiencing breathing restriction during the seizure an ambulance should be called (dial 999) immediately

-- 9. Inform Palmer Health Centre staff - 10.
-Stay calm - 11.
-Stay with the pupil and reassure them - 12.
-If the pupil is convulsing place something soft under their head if possible - 13.
-Protect the pupil from injury (remove harmful objects from nearby) - 14.
-NEVER try to put anything in their mouth or between their teeth. - 15.
-Try and time how long the seizure lasts if it lasts longer than usual for that pupil or continues for more than 5 minutes an ambulance may be required - 16.
-When the pupil finishes their seizure stay with them and reassure them. - 17.
-Do not try and move the pupil unless they are in danger. - 18.
-Do not try and restrain the pupil. - 19.
-Do not give them food or drink until they have fully recovered from the seizure. - 20.
-Aid breathing by gently placing the pupil in the recovery position once the seizure has finished. - 21.
+- 1. Inform Palmer Health Centre staff - 2.
+Stay calm - 3.
+Stay with the pupil and reassure them - 4.
+If the pupil is convulsing place something soft under their head if possible, loosening their tie/clothing at the neck. - 5.
+Protect the pupil from injury (remove harmful objects from nearby) - 6.
+NEVER try to put anything in their mouth or between their teeth. - 7.
+Try and time how long the seizure lasts if it lasts longer than usual for that pupil or continues for more than 5 minutes an ambulance may be required - 8.
+When the pupil finishes their seizure stay with them and reassure them. - 9.
+Do not try and move the pupil unless they are in danger. - 10.
+Do not try and restrain the pupil. - 11.
+Do not give them food or drink until they have fully recovered from the seizure. - 12.
+Aid breathing by gently placing the pupil in the recovery position and opening their airways once the seizure has finished - 13.
 Inform the pupil's parents